 Concerning on-page SEO, you’re hardly stand out from the crowd in this respect with Wix.
 It also uses Google Analytics, the industry-leading standard in website and mobile intelligence.

 Weebly’s SEO functionality is thoroughly incorporated into the Web that enables it to obtain organic traffic from most search engines quickly.
-The same is true with Shopify, as it has efficient, robust SEO support and analytics features.
+The same is true with Shopify, as it has efficient, robust SEO support, analytics features and knows exactly how to drive traffic to your online store.

 Weebly comes with clear, understandable interface and good-looking dashboard, that ensures quick and simple access to the data, blog comments, product description, web-page statistics, useful tips and store orders.
-No coding skills and web development experience are needed since all the content you will add to the page falls into specific containers (boxes), when you drag and drop it to the page.
+No coding skills and web development experience are needed since all the content you will add to the page falls into specific containers (boxes), when you drag and drop it to the page, so you'll never be stuck on the question how to sell on Weebly? .
 Due to this approach, you won’t face problems when transferring the content you need from one theme to another.

 Wix is a drag and drops website builder as well.
 While with many popular platforms you can drop the elements to certain areas/blocks only, working with Wix you’re free to place those literally anywhere on the page.